weavejester/integrant/README.md

 order.
 Unlike Component, `halt!` is entirely side-effectful.
 The return value should be ignored, and the system structure discarded.

+Integrant marks functions that are entirely side-effectful with an ending `!`.
+You should ignore the return value of any function ending in a `!`.

 ### Suspending and resuming

 During development, we often want to rebuild a system, but not to